Frequently Asked Questions

 A. Registration requires access to a computer.
 Any CIRCA lab on campus is available to students for registration.

-Q. When is ISIS available?
+Q. When is ONE.UF available?

 Repeat Course Surcharge